monopole/snt/README.md

 The tutorial introduces pods and deployments in the course of building a cluster from scratch, to motivate the problem of configuration.
-No k8s knowledge assumed, but discussion is kept to a minimum (for more info, see https://kubernetes.io).
 The tutorial finishes by working with two cluster configuration tools.

+No k8s knowledge assumed, but background discussion is kept to a minimum.
+See https://kubernetes.io for more documentation and tutorials.

 ### Instructions